AntoineGlacet/KAPpaxsim/README.md

 ------------

     ├── LICENSE
     ├── README.md              <- The top-level README for developers using this project.
     ├── data
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   ├── raw            <- The original, immutable data dump.
-    │   └── secret         <- Secret data like Sharepoint login
-    │
+    │   ├── interim            <- Intermediate data that has been transformed. (not uploaded to github) │   ├── processed          <- The final, canonical data sets for modeling. (not uploaded to github) │   ├── raw                <- The original, immutable data dump. (not uploaded to github) │   └── secret             <- Secret data like Sharepoint login (not uploaded to github) │       └── .env           <- File with local environment parameters │                               and passwords.
+Please ask separately (not uploaded to github) │
     ├── notebooks              <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                             the creator's initials, and a short `-` delimited description, e.g.
     │                             `1.0-jqp-initial-data-exploration`.
     │
     ├── reports                <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures            <- Generated graphics and figures to be used in reporting │
     ├── environement.yml       <- The requirements file for reproducing the analysis environment, e.g.
     │                             generated with `conda export > environment.yml`
     │
     ├── setup.py               <- Makes project pip installable (pip install -e .) so src can be imported ├── src                    <- Source code for use in this project.
     │   ├── __init__.py        <- Makes src a Python module
     │   │
+    │   ├── utils              <- regroup utilities in a module
+    │   │   ├── __init__.py    <- Makes utils python module
-    │   ├── profiles.py    <- generates Pax & counters from schedule
+    │   │   ├── graph.py       <- For uniform graphs
-    │   │
+    │   │   ├── helpers.py     <- Calculate stuff (eg.LBS)
-    │   ├── utils.py       <- utilities (import schedules from Sharepoint, optimizers, callbacks
+    │   │   ├── optimizers.py  <- Optimizers & callbacks
-    │   │                     an various support function)
+    │   │   ├── sharepoint.py  <- download/upload data with sharepoint
     │   │
     │   ├── simfunc            <- Scripts to simulate a busy day │   │   ├── __init__.py    <- Makes simfunc a python module
     │   │   ├── KIX_T1a.py
     │   │   ├── KIX_T1a_covid.py
     │   │   ├── KIX_T1d.py